YaMike/JavaServiceTest/README.md

 Android Java nfctest application (nfctest). nfctest application is a simple test demonstrating how to work with nfc in android (mifare-ultralight).

+Android notification test.
+Shows notification with two buttons with callbacks.